MicrosoftDocs/memdocs/memdocs/configmgr/sum/plan-design/plan-for-software-updates.md

 #### Windows Update for Business

 Windows Update for Business allows you to keep Windows 10 or later devices always up-to-date with the latest quality and feature updates.
 These devices connect directly to the Windows Update cloud service.
-Configuration Manager can differentiate between Windows computers that use WUfB and WSUS for getting software updates.
+Configuration Manager can differentiate between Windows computers that use Windows Update for Business and WSUS for getting software updates.

 For more information, see [Integration with Windows Update for Business](../deploy-use/integrate-windows-update-for-business-windows-10.md).